LEA Preparation for 2016–2017 Preliminary IDEA-B LEA MOE Compliance Reviews

-Also on the IDEA-B LEA MOE page of the TEA website, TEA has posted a revised IDEA-B LEA MOE Calculation Tool that includes changes in the per capita calculation as required by USDE’s Office of Special Education and Rehabilitative Services (OSERS).
+Also on the IDEA-B LEA MOE page of the TEA website, TEA has posted the updated IDEA-B LEA MOE Calculation Tool that includes changes made last year in the per capita calculation as required by USDE’s Office of Special Education and Rehabilitative Services (OSERS).

-As 2015–2016 will be the first IDEA-B LEA MOE compliance review year to consider intervening years exceptions/adjustments, TEA will use this revised calculation method during its upcoming compliance reviews.
-Likewise, LEAs should use this revised calculation tool to perform their own internal calculations to compare with TEA’s preliminary reviews and to make sure that results match.
+As 2015–2016 was the first IDEA-B LEA MOE compliance review year to consider intervening years exceptions/adjustments, TEA will continue to use this revised calculation method during its upcoming compliance reviews.
+Likewise, LEAs should use this revised/updated calculation tool to perform their own internal calculations to compare with TEA’s preliminary reviews and to make sure that results match.

 For Further Information